-Incident response management: The Lewis Brisbois Data Privacy & Cybersecurity Team has extensive experience managing responses to information security incidents.
-This includes access to Lewis Brisbois' 24/7 data breach hotline and complete project management of the breach response process.
+Incident response management: Having managed responses to thousands of data security incidents in all business sectors the Lewis Brisbois Data Privacy & Cybersecurity Team has extensive experience managing responses to information security incidents.
 Lewis Brisbois attorneys work closely with cyber insurance brokers and carriers to maximize client access to appropriate resources.
-The rapid response process involves an initial assessment of the data security problem and facilitation of all legal agreements and services to contain, analyze, investigate and remediate the incident.
+The rapid response process involves an initial assessment of the data security problem and facilitation of all legal agreements and services to contain, analyze, investigate, and remediate the incident.
 This often includes digital forensics, crisis management and communications, consumer notification, and credit monitoring and/or identity protection services.
 The process also involves an assessment of consumer and regulatory notification obligations, and, if such obligations apply, our attorneys assist in drafting consumer and regulatory notification, and responding to inquiries from the media and regulatory officials.
-The Lewis Brisbois national breach response team is best in class and ready to immediately respond to any type of data security incident at anytime, anywhere.

 Data breach-related defensive litigation: Our attorneys have extensive experience representing clients in complex litigation arising from data breach-related matters.
 Whether it is a third-party demand or a class action complaint, Lewis Brisbois attorneys are particularly well suited to defend clients in all business sectors.
 Lewis Brisbois has extensive litigation resources covering major markets across the nation, ensuring that clients are well represented in all defensive litigation matters.